hQamonky/PictureExtractor/README.md

 # PictureExtractor
-Simple tool to move all files from sub-directories to current directory.
+Simple tool to copy all files from sub-directories to current directory.